sergeballif/sergeballif.github.io/_posts/2016-07-05-g-o-d-vs-steinitz.md

 Steinitz jumped at a knock on the door announced Golding's return.
 Steinitz could feel his heart beating in his ears.
 He tried to collect his composure as he let Mr. Golding in.
 As Golding sat at the table Steinitz ignored the board, instead studying Golding's face.
 Steinitz had never seen such white teeth in his life.
 They were perfectly straight and aligned.

 Golding sensed Steinitz's scrutiny, and he lifted his eyes to meet Steinitz's gaze.
-Steinitz hastily looked away to look at black's move (32. ..
+Steinitz hastily looked away, turning his focus to black's last move (32. ..
 Qb1).
 Another annoying pin.
 Perhaps a trade of queens could be cajoled?
 Steinitz made his move (33.Qb2) though he regretted it as soon as Golding stood up to leave.
 Steinitz couldn't afford to play while flustered.

 ![board on move 33]({{site.baseurl}}/images/Move33.jpg)